Slaughter: how animals are killed

 Method

-This is the most common method of slaughter for sheep and goats, and sometimes used, although less commonly, to kill cattle and stun pigs before sticking (throat cutting).
+This is the most common method of slaughter for sheep and goats, and is sometimes used, although less commonly, to kill cattle and stun pigs before sticking (throat cutting).

 Issues